MarcosRava/punch-crawler/README.md

 #PUNCH Crawler

-A crawler to download your animes from http://punchsub.com using your vip account (require wget >= 1.15 installed).
+A crawler to download your animes from http://punchsub.com using your vip account (require wget >= 1.15, nodejs >= 0.10 installed).

 http://eternallybored.org/misc/wget/